liamandaidan/liamandaidan/README.md

 🔭 I’m currently working for Showpass as a Jr. Full stack Developer
 💬 Most confident in Java, been programming in it since 2016 on and off.
 ⚡ Hobbies: Ski racing/coaching, rock climbing, Esports, various TCG, and programming by night 🦉
-🥇 Portfolio: https://liamandaidan.github.io/Portfolio_Website
+📆 Disregard my commit history as I use BitBucket for tracking my commits 🥇 Portfolio: https://liamandaidan.github.io/Portfolio_Website